pts/ptssh/README.txt

 * It should be easy to embed the config into the ptssh script, thus copying one file to the target system should be enough.
 * It shouldn't attempt to run any command (other than ssh, scp, sftp, rsync and chmod) which isn't a shell builtin.
+(Actually it also runs chmod(1) to pacify permission checks by OpenSSH on user identity files.)

 It's possible to embed the config into the ptssh script by just concatenating them: